Ion Barbu: Apollonian metric

+As Barbilian noted, this construction generates various geometries that are generalizations of the Klein projective model; he highlighted four special cases, including the Poincaré disk model in hyperbolic geometry.
 At the University of Missouri in 1938 Leonard Blumenthal wrote Distance Geometry.
 A Study of the Development of Abstract Metrics, where he used the term "Barbilian spaces" for metric spaces based on Barbilian's function to obtain their metric.
 And in 1954 the American Mathematical Monthly published an article by Paul J. Kelly on Barbilian's method of metrizing a region bounded by a curve.
 Barbilian claimed he did not have access to Kelly's publication, but he did read Blumenthal's review of it in Mathematical Reviews and he understood Kelly's construction.
 This motivated him to write in final form a series of four papers, which appeared after 1958, where the metric geometry of the spaces that today bears his name is investigated thoroughly.